What forms of artistic and cultural productions does AFAC support?

 Can I apply if I have previously benefited from an AFAC grant?

 Yes, but only if the grant you have received has been closed.
-Additionally, in the case where you had received two grants in two consecutive years, you have to skip two grants cycles before you can apply again.
+Additionally, in the case where you had received two grants in two consecutive years, you have to skip two years before you can apply again.

 Can I apply for more than one grant at the same time (e.g. applying with two projects in visual arts or one project in visual arts and another in performing arts)?